 Speaking about Bluetooth it has Smart Bluetooth which allows controlling the speaker thru an app which allows setting two speakers (even the old Boom) as a stereo speakers, to turn it on/off, adjust equalizer and even sync up with multiple speakers to augment the sound.

-Although it still does not force Resolve+ out of my favorite portable speaker spot it is damn near close at the top and even at its high price, it is an easy recommendation.
+The Ultimate Ears Megaboom isn’t quite as compact as Boom 2, but with that comes a bigger punch in the bass department, enhanced lows and Mids, waterproofing, Smart Bluetooth, and better battery life.
+Many people will enjoy its audio quality both indoors and outdoors.
+Although it still does not force Resolve+ out of my favorite portable speaker spot it is damn near close at the top and even at its high budget, it is an easy recommendation.